WLAJ: Ferguson to Granite to Freedom

 In 1996, Ferguson sold almost half of WLAJ's stock to Paul Brissette, leading to speculation that channel 53 would enter a local marketing agreement (LMA) with WILX (which Brissette was selling at the time).
-Ferguson instead agreed to contract Granite Broadcasting to manage WLAJ; Granite had entered Michigan the year by buying WWMT in Kalamazoo for $95 million, and that station's general manager assumed responsibility for WLAJ.
+Ferguson instead agreed to contract Granite Broadcasting to manage WLAJ; Granite had entered Michigan the year before by buying WWMT in Kalamazoo for $95 million, and that station's general manager assumed responsibility for WLAJ.
 Granite did not immediately buy WLAJ, valued at $19.4 million, because of the signal overlap between the Lansing and Kalamazoo stations.

 Granite identified restoring a newscast as a top priority, promising $3 million in spending on the station including restoring news.
 ABC 53 News Now debuted on August 25, 1997.
 The newscast featured several staff transferred from WWMT, including anchor Joe Parker; it utilized a faster pace and dispensed with some traditional conventions, including a desk-based set and in-house weather forecasts.
 In its first ratings survey, the new ABC 53 News Now again failed to attract 1% of the audience.
-The contrast was increased by the debut weeks later of a 10 p.m. newscast at WSYM, which drew 4% audience share.
+The contrast was increased by the debut weeks later of a 10 p.m. newscast at WSYM, which drew a 4% audience share.

 Granite agreed to acquire KOFY-TV in San Francisco in late 1997.
 To fund the purchase, the company opted to sell WWMT and WLAJ to Freedom Communications for a total of $170 million.
 This transaction encountered a complication when the owner of the WLAJ transmitter site in Tompkins Township, claiming nonpayment of rent, threatened to evict the station, thereby forcing it off the air, if it were not paid $284,000 or if the station did not spend $2.1 million to buy the property outright.
 A Jackson County judge ruled that Granite had met the conditions of creditworthiness necessary to force Tompkins to agree to the transaction.